 - Science, Outreach, and Planting (Manager: Angie DiSalvo)

 Portland's Urban Forestry Division has a high level of collective certifications through the International Society of Arboriculture, as well as advanced degrees in Natural Resource Sciences.
+As of 3/30/21, there are 52 full-time staff.

 Call 503-823-TREE (8733) at any time to report tree Issues, like a downed tree or major limb, on City property and public streets.
 Urban Forestry crews work on the biggest impacts first, as well as mitigating safety issues, before clearing debris.